THE RIGHT PLACES FOR THE RIGHT EDUCATION

 Phase One (Main Building): Phase One of the Animal Sciences’s Building renovation is complete!
 The entire process has been broken down into two phases.
 The first phase was completed fall 2014.
 This renovation restored the presence of Animal Sciences on campus, as well as improved the quality of resources for Faculty, Staff, and Students.
 The ongoing process of Phase One predominantly focuses on the restoration of the current Animal Sciences Building.
 Within less than a year the building will include a new exterior, office suites, laboratories, and classrooms.
 Each office suite includes an adjacent study lounge to promote the exchange of ideas between the faculty and interaction with students.
 The study spaces function to enliven the public corridors within the department and promote a sense of community.
 Interactive media will be incorporated into the study spaces to enhance communication and learning opportunities.
 The new building will also integrate state-of-the-art laboratories for teaching and research.
 Teaching labs for physiology and microbiology will provide space for instruction and learning.
 The adjacent research labs encourage interaction among the researchers, professors and students.
 There are four classrooms designed at the heart of the New Animal Sciences Building.
 The classrooms are designed to engage students in learning and aid instructors in conveying their subject matter.
 Natural light enlivens the space and engages the students.
 The central location of the classrooms will increase the visibly of the teaching program, and positions teaching at the heart of both the department and the building.

-Phase Two (Global Food Innovation Center and Animal Handling Facilities): The process for Phase Two will not begin until the Renovation of the Animal Sciences Building is complete; however it is one to be excited for!
-The possibilities for Phase Two include a new harvest facility for students to learn the entire process of Meat Sciences, an outdoor arena to house hands-on learning such as Animal Welfare and Behavior, and a student-ran store stocked with products which will be made on campus.
-With this project underway in less than one year, the Department would like your help in actively promoting the renovation, providing potential design concepts for Phase Two as well as funding for this truly once-in-a-lifetime opportunity.
+Phase Two (JBS Global Food Innovation Center In Honor Of Gary & Kay Smith): The JBS Global Food Innovation Center In Honor Of Gary & Kay Smith is well underway, with the groundbreaking celebration occurring in March 2017!
+The plans include a new harvest facility for students to learn the entire process of Meat Sciences, an animal handling education area to house hands-on learning such as Animal Welfare and Behavior, and a retail meat and dairy store and café that will help inform customers where their food comes from.
+With this project underway, the Department would like your help in actively promoting as well as funding for this truly once-in-a-lifetime opportunity.

 Animal Science Building Renovation Naming Opportunities for Donors (File Type: PDF)